 With any restoration project you’re going to have issues, and the Land Cruiser FJ60 is no different.
 The 2F engine is a excellent engine and will last 300,000 miles with no major issues if taken care of.
-It has a good low end torque; 210 ft-lbs @ 1800 rpm to be exact and 135 @ 3600 RPMs.
+It has good low end torque like any straight 6; 210 ft-lbs @ 1800 rpm to be exact and 135 hp @ 3600 RPMs.
 Basically you can pull just about anything out of the mud, but you'll be left in the dust with a top speed of 65 mph.
 Below is a list of things that are common problems you'll find on an FJ60.
-1. THE CARBURETOR

 Check the front axle for sludge coming out of the knuckles.
+This sludge is caused by axle grease leaking past it's seals.
 It's not a deal beaker, but it would eventually need to be fixed.
 It can cost anywhere between $200 and $600 and requires a lot of labor.
-And if it's a 1981 model check your factory recall HERE for other steering part replacements.
-BEFORE
+If your truck is a 1981 model check your factory recall for other steering part replacements.

 4. STEERING This mostly applied to trucks that have been lifted.
 Lifting a truck past factory height can cause stress on the steering.
-If the truck wobbles (We call it the death wobble) then this could haunt you.
+If the truck wobbles (We call it the death wobble) then something must be done to fix this issue.